Munawwar/lithium-ui/README.md

 ### Why use Lithium UI?

+- Team members may have different coding styles and JavaScript's flexibility has it's costs when a standard style isn't agreed upon.
+LUI sets a style/pattern for UI programming that you and team members would use.

-- Higher performance (especially on mobile) and lesser bloat compared to most libraries (including KnockoutJS or ReactJS) without sacrificing convinience of writing components or maintainability.
+- Higher performance (especially on mobile) and lesser bloat compared to most libraries (including KnockoutJS or most DOM diff-patch libraries) without sacrificing maintainability or convinience of writing components.

 - One-way binding puts *you* in control of your application.
 Easier to debug.